SamuelSarik/seismic_events_classification/README.md

-# seismic_events_classification
-Automatic classification of seismic events using convolutional neural networks
+# Automatic classification of seismic events using convolutional neural networks